polyphene/docs.holium.org/docs/sdk/rationale.md

 # Rationale

-The transformations ran in the Holium protocol are Wasm based, meaning that code developed to run on the CLI has to be compiled to wasm bytecode.
+The transformations ran in the Holium protocol are Wasm based, meaning that code developed to run on the CLI has to be compiled to Wasm bytecode.

 As we aim for a global approach with our protocol we try to encompass as many languages as possible, allowing for many codebase to be usable.
 In that regard, one SDK should be developed per language that we wish